JimberSoftware/docs/company/customers/customers.md

 ### Filter Customers

-You can search the list of Customers using the search box at the top of the page.
+You can search the list of customers using the search box at the top of the page.
 This helps you quickly find and manage the customer you're looking for.

 - Use the search box to enter keywords and filter the customer list.